MeadowlarkDAW/Yarrow/README.md

 Yarrow uses an event-driven update system somewhat inspired by the [Elm]/[Iced] architectures.
 Elements cannot mutate application state, they can only send actions (events) to a global action queue.
 Actions are processed in a single monolithic user-defined action handler method.
 Inside this method, the user mutates their state and updates elements accordingly.

-There is no "cascading" styling system, instead each element just defines its own custom style struct.
+There is no "cascading" styling system, instead each element type just defines its own styling struct.

 Rendering is done in [wgpu] using the [RootVG](https://github.com/MeadowlarkDAW/rootvg) library.
 Elements can also be rendered using custom wgpu shaders.